-Sometimes clients fail to contribute the requirements on a given date and schedule.
+Sometimes clients fail to contribute the requirements on a given date and schedule in a business agreement.
 Worse, they blame the consultant for having slow progress.
 So if you want them to submit on time, you can include the possible effects if they fail to submit on time.

-Be specific with your payment schedule to the contractor.
+Be specific with your payment schedule to the contractor in your service agreement.
 Make sure you engrave details about how they are going to be paid.
 Do not be uncertain about writing the payment, you don't want to have a misunderstanding especially with cash.

 It is salient to have a specific date on when the project will start or when it will end.
 You may include what will happen if there is a failure to achieve the given schedule of the project.

-What are the possible reasons for the termination agreement?
+What are the possible reasons for a termination agreement?
 What are the grounds for bailing in the project?
-Do you still give out compensations?
+Do you still give out compensation?
 Are there refunds?
 Include the answers to these questions at the end of the agreement so that it can help both parties in times of dispute.